Sunburn and Children

 skin and skin cancer.

-Try to avoid sun exposure in children younger than 6 months.
-Dress your child in lightweight
+Keep children younger than 6 months out of the sun if possible.
+Dress your child in

 Always ask your child's healthcare provider for more information.